 The unit is located under the truck against the frame, under the driver seat area.
 To get the unit repaired, just the top part of the unit is taken off, 3 electrical connectors and 4 bolts.
 DO NOT remove the hydraulic lines.
 To make it a little easier to access the top bolts, remove the bolts that hold the ABS mount to the truck frame.
 This will allow the unit to be pulled out and down just a little.
 You can drive the truck with this unit off, you will not have any ABS function though.
 Due to this fact, it is not recommended to drive for an extended period of time, but getting home from the mechanic or a quick trip to the store should be fine as long as it is not raining or very dusty, those circumstances would require some sort of covering to prevent dirt and moisture from entering the pump housing.
 Make sure you cover the exposed open area on the truck mounted pump when you take the control unit off with aluminum foil and some high temp tape to keep dirt out.

 After the unit is removed.
 Be VERY careful taking the cover off, there are components lining around the edge of the interior.
 I have repaired a few units people really banged up but not all can be saved.
 I use a heavy duty razor blade to cut around the perimeter several times to break the sealant, then I carefully take a screwdriver to wedge it in a pry the top off.
 Once off you will see the board, below in red are the areas that are problematic and need high quality solder for repair.
-The yellow areas show thermal bonding paste points that need to be taken care of.
+The yellow areas below show thermal bonding paste points that need to be taken care of.
 I have seen some people use RTV on these spots, DO NOT DO THAT!!!!
 This material is for a thermal transfer and needs to allow the heat to transfer.
 If anything, use some computer paste if it is completely gone to replenish the bond area.

 Once resoldering is complete, use a high temp RTV to reseal the cover to EBCM, allow to dry and reinstall.